neuronsimulator/nrn/modelspec/programmatic/kschan.rst

         A helper class for :class:`KSChan`.
 KSChan creates and destroys these objects internally.
 It cannot be created directly with the "new" keyword.
-An error message will be printed if a hoc reference is used after KSChan has destroyed the referenced KSState.
+An error message will be printed if a reference is used after KSChan has destroyed the referenced KSState.

     .. seealso::